NethServer/nethsecurity-docs/dns_dhcp.rst

 Available fields:

-* ``Hostname`` : Hostname asssociated to the IP address
+* ``Hostname`` : Hostname associated to the IP address
-* ``IP address`` : IP adddress to assign to the specified MAC Address.The IP address must be within the DHCP range
+* ``IP address`` : IP address to assign to the specified MAC Address.The IP address must be within the DHCP range
 * ``MAC address`` : MAC address of the device where you want to make the reservation
 * ``Reservation name`` : Optional, freely configurable filed